-After the sampler is triggered and retrieved, the upper connector should be removed by loosening the retainer screw and turning the connector.
+After the sampler is triggered and retrieved, the upper connector should be removed by loosening the blue retainer screw and turning the white cover piece.
 The bottom connector piece does not need to be disassembled to remove the bottles.

-While the bottles should not leak with reasonable handling, they should not be agitated (to check for headspace, for example) until after the screw caps are tightened.
+While the bottles should not leak with reasonable handling, they should not be agitated (to check for headspace, example) until after the screw caps are tightened.
 Under most circumstances there will be no air in the vials at retrieval.
 However, some field conditions-including deep groundwater, natural effervescence, or other causes-may cause some small air bubbles to be present in the bottle or on the spring when retrieved.
-This is not a concern if the air was entrained while deployed.
-Air adhering to the vial during deployment would be in equilibrium with the sample water upon sampler closure.
+This is not a concern if the air was entrained while deployed. adhering to the vial during deployment would be in equilibrium with the sample water upon sampler closure.
 Therefore it is not "headspace air" into which sample VOCs could volatilize.
 Deployment air could be attached to the spring or cap, and should not be larger than 1-2 mm upon retrieval.
-Pankow (1986) showed that small headspace air from these or other causes do not substantially impact results for most common volatiles.
-If air bubbles are larger than 5 mm before placing the screw cap, or water is clearly leaking from the vial, the sample may not have sealed properly.
-There are three basic options for addressing bubbles: 1) the bottle can be submitted to the laboratory with the headspace bubble; 2) the cap can be opened slightly and sample water from another bottle added to fill the vial; or 3) the bottle can be discarded.
-The user can determine which approach is most valid depending on the size of the bubble.
+Pankow (1986) showed that small headspace gas from these or other causes do not substantially impact results for most common volatiles. bubbles are larger than 5 mm before placing the screw cap, or water is clearly leaking from the vial, the sample may not have sealed There are three options for properly.
+1) the bottle can be addressing bubbles: the laboratory submitted to with headspace bubble, noting the occurrence; 2) the cap can be opened slightly and sample water from another bottle added to fill the vial; or 3) the bottle can be discarded.
+The user can determine which approach is most appropriate depending on the size of the bubble.
 For a 1mm bubble, option #1 may be most appropriate; for a 5mm bubble, #2 may be appropriate, while #3 may be appropriate for a 50% full bottle.